patrickfav/density-converter/README.md

     -platform <all|android|ios|win>     Can be 'all', 'android', 'ios' or 'win'.
 Sets what formats the converted images will be generated for.
 E.g. set 'android' if you only want to convert to android format.
+Default is ALL -postProcessorMozJpeg               Will post-process all jpegs with mozJpegs lossless compressor 'jpegtran'.
+Mozjpeg (specifically 'jpegtran') must be set in PATH, tested with mozJpeg 3.
+Binaries for mozJpeg can be found on the internet.
+    -postProcessorPngCrush              Will post-process all pngs with pngcrush, a lossless compressor.
+The executable must be set in the system PATH as 'pngcrush' i.e executable from every path.
+Pngcrush is a tool to compress pngs.
+Requires v1.7.22+
-Default is ALL -postWebpConvert                    Will additionally convert all png/gif to lossless wepb and all jpg to lossy webp with cwebp.
+    -postProcessorWebp                  Will additionally convert all png/gif to lossless wepb and all jpg to lossy webp with cwebp.
 Does not delete source files.
 The executable must be set in the system path as 'cwebp' i.e executable from every path. cwebp is the official converter from Google.